NFS Share

 Overview

-Please note that NFS traffic is unencrypted and can be tampered.
-For this reason, you must use NFS mounts only on secure private networks.
+NFS traffic is unencrypted and can be tampered.
+Only use NFS mounts on secure private networks.

 Install NFS Server

-To install, run the following command on Cloudron server:
+Run the following command on the Cloudron server:

 sudo apt install nfs-kernel-server